passiontalks/pt15/call.md

 page for details and to submit your talk.

-Talks will be reviewed as they are submitted, and all speakers will receive a decision by Monday, July 6.
-If you need to have a decision by a certain date in order to arrange travel plans, please let us know in the Additional Comments section of the submission form.
+Talks will be reviewed as they are submitted, and all speakers will receive a decision by Tuesday, July 7. *If you need to have a decision by a certain date in order to arrange travel plans, please let us know in the Additional Comments section of the submission form.*

 ## Practice Talks